github/backup-utils/README.md

 ### Scheduling

 Regular backups should be scheduled using `cron(8)` or similar command scheduling service on the backup host.

-We recommend a backup frequency of hourly for the (default) rsync backup strategy, or daily for the more intense tarball backup strategy.
+We recommend a backup frequency of hourly for GitHub Enterprise versions 11.10.343 or greater, and daily for versions prior to 11.10.342.
+The more frequent schedule is possible on newer versions because of the improved online and incremental backup support.

 The backup frequency will dictate the worst case recovery point objective (RPO) in your backup plan.

 The following examples assume the backup utilities are installed under `/opt/backup-utils`.
 The crontab entry should be made under the same user that